NiciBalke/ML4HC-Project1/README.md

 in predict_mode = 1 && embed_mode = 0: llama is used to make predictions.
 in predict_mode = 1 && embed_mode = 1: embeddings are extracted from llama and saved.

 ###Q4.2
-multiple linear_probes are available (logistic regression was the best) run any of logistic_regression.py/ridge_regression.py/svm.py/random_forest.py all of them require files with embeddings to be present in the embeddings folder
+multiple linear_probes are available (logistic regression was the best) Run any of logistic_regression.py/ridge_regression.py/svm.py/random_forest.py all of them require files with embeddings to be present in the embeddings folder

 ###Q4.3
 Run chronos_embed.py to generate embeddings then again run any of the linear probes above